lt-columbo/pisces_tools/dashboard_patch/README.md

 # Dashboard Patch for Pisces Dashboard v0.2.9

-### This patch makes changes to these 6 scripts in /etc/monitor-scripts that need updating for the new helium_gateway 1.0.0+
+### This patch makes changes to these 7 scripts in /etc/monitor-scripts that need updating for the new helium_gateway 1.0.0+

+* auto-maintain.sh
 * helium-statuses.sh
 * info-height.sh
 * miner-update.sh